namefaker/majoras-mask-map-tracker/README.md

 finally its done!
 I will try to improve this Tracker Pack as good as possible.

+keep in mind, this is the first version, so probably there are some bugs :)

 This Works:

 Logic S5 Settings